Kulsum416/AI-Government-Scheme-Assistant/README.md

 ## Project Overview
 This project is an AI-powered chatbot designed to help users easily understand Indian government schemes.
 The assistant provides structured, clear, and uniform information so that citizens can quickly know whether a scheme is useful for them.

+This project demonstrates the practical use of AI and Retrieval-Augmented Generation (RAG) to improve access to public welfare information.
+It focuses on real-world usability, responsible AI practices, and social impact rather than complex model training.

 ## Problem Statement
 Many citizens are unable to benefit from government schemes due to lack of awareness and complicated information scattered across multiple sources.
 There is a need for a simple AI-based system that presents scheme information in an understandable format.